Chart Color Schemes

 Household Composition

-Wee Waa features high concentrations of group households and lone person households, with a fairly typical median household size
+Wee Waa features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households account for 66.2% of all households, including 27.0% couples with children, 24.5% couples without children, and 13.6% single parent families.
-Non-family households constitute the remaining 33.8%, with lone person households at 30.2% and group households comprising 4.0%.
-The median household size is 2.5 people, which aligns with the average for the Rest of NSW.
+Family households constitute 66.2% of all households, including 27.0% couples with children, 24.5% couples without children, and 13.6% single parent families.
+Non-family households comprise the remaining 33.8%, with lone person households at 30.2% and group households making up 4.0%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households